Paulina Nyström

-Paulina Tanya Nyström (born 17 August 2000) is a Swedish-Finnish professional footballer who plays as a forward for Damallsvenskan club BK Häcken.
-She has previously played for Juventus, Eskilstuna United DFF and Vittsjö GIK.
+Paulina Tanya Nyström (born 17 August 2000) is a professional footballer who plays as a forward for Women's Super League 2 club Leicester City.
+Born in Sweden, and having played for Sweden at youth international levels, she plays for the senior Finland national team.
+Nyström previously played for BK Häcken, Juventus, Eskilstuna United DFF, and Vittsjö GIK.

 Early life

-Nyström was born in Gothenburg.
-She is half Finnish.
+Nyström was born in Gothenburg, Sweden.
+She is half Finnish on her mother's side.

 Club career

 Early career

-Nyström started her career at Askims IK.
+Nyström started her career at Askims IK, and played in Sweden's regional leagues.